eventuate

 覚え方のコツ Memory Tip

-Think of `event` and `eventual` together. `Eventuate` means that a process or situation finally leads to a result.
-It is more formal than `happen` and close to `come about` or `ensue`.
-The pattern `eventuate in something` is very useful.
+Think of `event` and `eventual` together. `Eventuate` is what happens when a series of events finally leads to one result.
+It is more formal than `happen`, and often appears in patterns like `eventuate in something`.

 例文